-Our team of Strategic Sourcing Analysts can work with you to identify areas of need across the USF community and can facilitate introductions.
+Our team of Strategic Category Manager can work with you to identify areas of need across the USF community and can facilitate introductions.
 Additionally, they can work with you to answer questions related to purchasing and spend at USF.

 - Consider competing for public contracts with the State of Florida

 USF routinely makes use of existing supplier contracts with the State of Florida.
 For information on current State of Florida opportunities please visit the Florida Department of Management Services site.

 Check out the USF Supplier Management Page for information on the registration process and additional supplier resources.
 Contact email@example.com to receive an invitation to register as a supplier interested in doing business with